Del/Dup and Array Tests

 - Patients with gross genomic imbalances in a region harboring one or multiple genes targeted on PreventionGenetics' HDGC aCGH, to confirm involvement of such gene(s).

 PreventionGenetics' high density gene-centric custom designed aCGH enables the detection of relatively small deletions and duplications within a single exon of a given gene or deletions and duplications encompassing the entire gene.
 PreventionGenetics has established and verified this test's accuracy and precision.

 Our dense probe coverage may allow detection of deletions/duplications down to 100 bp; however due to limitations and probe spacing this cannot be guaranteed across all exons of all genes.
 Therefore, some copy number changes smaller than 100-300 bp within a targeted large exon may not be detected by our array.

-This array may not detect deletions and duplications present at low levels of mosaicism or those present in genes that have pseudogene copies or repeats elsewhere in the genome.
+This array may not detect mosaic deletions and duplications or those present in genes that have pseudogene copies or repeats elsewhere in the genome.

 aCGH will not detect balanced translocations, inversions, or point mutations that may be responsible for the clinical phenotype.

 Breakpoints, if occurring outside the targeted gene, may be hard to define.

 The sensitivity of this assay may be reduced when DNA is extracted by an outside laboratory.
 Also, prenatal DNA specimens generally produce microarray data with more noise, making the detection of the smallest deletions/duplications problematic.